SubbalakshmiC/CCNA-1/ccnaDan.md

   * Endpoints
   	* The end user machines - IP phones - laptops - desktops and so on
 	* can connect with either wire or wireless
+		* wireless must connect to the netowrk through a wireless access point
   * Interconnections
   	* Network media
 		* ethernet cable